Melange (Dune): Properties

 Melange is a drug that prolongs life and bestows heightened vitality and awareness, and in some humans unlocks prescience, a form of precognition based in genetics but made possible by use of the spice.
-In the story, the Spacing Guild uses humans mutated by excessive consumption of melange, and thereby bestowed with limited prescience, to safely navigate heighliner starships through folded space.
+In the story, the Spacing Guild uses humans mutated by excessive consumption of melange, and thereby endowed with limited prescience, to safely navigate heighliner starships through folded space.
 In larger quantities, the spice possesses intense psychotropic effects and is used as a powerful entheogen by both the Bene Gesserit and the Fremen people of Arrakis to initiate clairvoyant and precognitive trances, access genetic memory, and heighten other abilities.
 The Fremen also use the spice to make, among other things, paper, plastics, and chemical explosives, and the existence of "spice-cloth" and "spice-fiber" rugs are noted in Dune Messiah (1969) and Children of Dune (1976).
 Melange can be mixed with food, and it is used to make beverages such as spice coffee, spice beer, and spice liquor.

 By the events of Dune, the spice is used all over the universe and is a sign of wealth.
 Duke Leto Atreides notes that of every valuable commodity known to mankind, "all fades before melange.
 A handful of spice will buy a home on Tupile."
 Jon Michaud of The New Yorker wrote: "Imagine a substance with the combined worldwide value of cocaine and petroleum and you will have some idea of the power of melange."
 Due to the rarity and value of melange and its necessity as a catalyst for interstellar travel, the Padishah Emperor's power at the outset of Dune is secured by his control of Arrakis, which puts him on equal footing with both the assembly of noble families called the Landsraad and the Spacing Guild, which monopolizes interstellar travel.
 Seizing control of the planet, Paul Atreides intensifies this form of hydraulic despotism by asserting control over both the Landsraad and Spacing Guild, as well as other factions in the universe.
 Paul's sister Alia says in Children of Dune, "The spice often called 'the secret coinage'.
 Without melange, the Spacing Guild's heighliners could not move ...
 Without melange and its amplification of the human immunogenic system, life expectancy for the very rich degenerated by a factor of at least four.
 Even the vast middle class of the Imperium ate diluted melange in small sprinklings with at least one meal a day."